HeidiNoodleGirl/TOWS-ANALYSIS-OF-ELECTRIC-VEHICLES-USING-PYTHON/README.md

-# TOWS Analysis of Electric Vehicles using Python
+# TOWS Analysis on Electric Vehicles using Python

 This project involves the creation of a Jupyter notebook to perform a TOWS analysis and report recommended actions to senior stakeholders of a business supplying hire vehicles to tourists in QLD.